 The local government must facilitate a smart charging infrastructure.
 By far most light commercial vans are parking at home with the florist, builder or mechanic.
 Are there enough charging stations there?
 Is there enough power?

 And, if the delivery van or truck is in the city, can the driver then top up at a shopping center or office location?
 Has there been a loading yard for the construction vans that come from the region to large construction projects?
 And, how does the driver find the way to an available charging point?

 For business parks where many vehicles have to charge a vision is needed on smart energy generation and distribution; vehicle-to-building-to-grid.
 Over time, energy-intensive companies must receive separate attention in environmental visions and spatial planning.
-Availability of electricity becomes a location criterion.
+The availability of electricity becomes a location selection criterion.

 In addition to investments in its own charging infrastructure, investments are also required in smart charging.
-How do you distribute the loading of the vehicles over the night?
+How do you distribute charging the vehicles over the night for peak shaving?
 For providers of zero-emission mobility, there are opportunities here to offer new energy services.

 On the road to 100 percent zero emissions city logistics, the local government plays an important role in intelligent access management; who may or may not enter the city?
 Privileges can help companies take the first step tot zero-emission vehicles with exemption from window times, use of bus lanes and access to zero emission loading and unloading areas.
 New traffic management systems can support digital enforcement.